metropicture/help/presentation.md

 ## Processing

-The Processing app provides management of actively running processes and setting of startup processes.
+The Processing app provides management of actively running apps or processes and setting of startup processes.